 Under the extant standard, the depth of the auditor’s evaluation varied.
 If no events or conditions were identified, the evaluation of management’s assessment could be relatively light.
 ISA 570 (Revised 2024) removes that optionality.

-The revised standard requires the auditor to evaluate management's assessment on every audit, regardless of whether events or conditions are identified.
-Even for a profitable, cash-rich entity with no indicators of financial distress, the auditor must evaluate the method, significant assumptions, and data used by management in forming its assessment.
+The revised standard requires the auditor to evaluate management’s assessment on every audit, regardless of whether events or conditions are identified.
+Even for a profitable, cash-rich entity with no indicators of financial distress, the auditor must evaluate the method and significant assumptions used by management in forming its assessment, along with the underlying data.
 The auditor must also consider the potential for management bias.

 This has documentation consequences.
-A going concern working paper that says "no events or conditions identified, no further procedures performed" no longer satisfies the standard.
-At minimum, the file must contain evidence that management prepared an assessment, that the auditor evaluated the method and assumptions, and that the auditor considered whether management's judgments indicate potential bias.
+A GC working paper (WP) that says “no events or conditions identified, no further procedures performed” no longer satisfies the standard.
+At minimum, the file must contain evidence that management prepared an assessment and that the auditor evaluated the method and assumptions.
+It must also show that the auditor considered whether management’s judgments indicate potential bias.

-For smaller entities where the going concern assessment historically consisted of a brief management representation, this is a step change.
+For smaller entities where the GC assessment historically consisted of a brief management representation, this is a step change.
 The auditor cannot simply rely on a representation letter paragraph stating that the entity is a going concern.
 The auditor must see the analysis behind that statement and evaluate it.

 New auditor’s report content for going concern

-ISA 570 (Revised 2024) introduces mandatory going concern content in the auditor's report for every audit, not just when a material uncertainty exists.
+ISA 570 (Revised 2024) introduces mandatory GC content in the auditor’s report for every audit, not just when a material uncertainty exists.

 Under the extant standard, the auditor’s report included going concern information only when a material uncertainty existed (the “Material Uncertainty Related to Going Concern” section) or when the auditor disagreed with management’s use of the going concern basis.
 For the vast majority of audits where no material uncertainty existed, the auditor’s report said nothing about going concern.